bryanng412/ChillSound/README.md

-# Chill (name in progress)
+# ChillSound

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-Chill is a web application inspired by Soundcloud to listen and share chill music that will be built using Ruby on Rails and React.js.
+ChillSound is a web application inspired by Soundcloud to listen and share chill music that will be built using Ruby on Rails and React.js.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation